 This initial retail series had specially designed cover art with raster graphics on a metallic grey background which was obviously meant to resemble Maurice Binder's famous gunbarrel design.

-The fourth cassette in the series was "Thunderball" (1965):
+The seventh cassette in the series was "Diamonds are Forever" (EON 1971):